Yes, the title sounds absurdly dramatic.

 - “What do you mean the homepage disappeared on mobile?”

-This is usually the moment where the conversation stops sounding technical and starts sounding existential.
+This is usually the moment where the discussion stops sounding technical and starts sounding existential.

 The First Stage